Palmiro Togliatti: Exile

 In 1927, Togliatti was elected as the party's general-secretary in place of Gramsci.
 In exile during the late 1920s and the 1930s, he organised clandestine meetings of the party at Lyon (1926) and Cologne (1931).
 In 1927, he took the position of secretary of the party.
-In 1935, under the nom de guerre, he was named member of the secretariat of the Comintern, and he was later involved in the Spanish Civil War.
+In 1935, under the nom de guerre Ercole Ercoli, he was named member of the secretariat of the Comintern, and he was later involved in the Spanish Civil War.
 In 1939, he was arrested in France; upon being released, he moved to the Soviet Union and remained there during World War II, broadcasting radio messages on Radio Milano-Libertà to Italy, in which he called for resistance to Nazi Germany and the Italian Social Republic.
 While in Moscow, he was accused by critics of not doing enough to help fellow communists and others in Fascist Italy.
 He was aware that the party's clandestine organisation and resistance to fascism would not have been possible without Soviet support, and it was for this reason that he flattened to Stalinist positions.

 In August 1936, the Comintern published a manifesto, titled "For the Salvation of Italy and the Reconciliation of the Italian People", which was allegedly written by Togliatti.
 It was addressed to "the blackshirt brothers" and appealed for unity between Communists and Fascists.
 It read: "We Communists have made ours the Fascist programme of 1919, which is a programme of peace, liberty and defence of the interests of the workers. ...
 The Fascist programme of 1919 has not been realised!
 Let's struggle united for the realisation of this programme."
 In March 1941, Togliatti told the Comintern that the strength of Fascism lay not only in violence.
 He said: "This dictatorship has done something – not just by means of violence.
 It has done something even for the workers and the young.
 We cannot deny that the introduction of social security is a fact."

 Those appeals to fascists were not limited to Togliatti.
-Giuseppe Di Vittorio wrote a letter to a Fascist union leader.
-He asked him: "Between communists and fascists in good faith, are there any possibilities of working together, for the well-being of the Italian people and for the progressive march of our country?"
+Giuseppe Di Vittorio wrote a letter to a Fascist union leader and asked him: "Between communists and fascists in good faith, are there any possibilities of working together, for the well-being of the Italian people and for the progressive march of our country?"
 The context for those appeals dates back to an August 1936 party meeting in Paris, where Togliatti's brother-in-law Mario Montagnana said: "We must have the courage to say that we do not intend to overthrow fascism... we want to improve fascism today because we can't do more."
 The aforementioned appeal to the Blackshirts was written by Ruggero Grieco, Togliatti's successor as party leader during his time at the Comintern, and was published in Lo Stato Operaio in August 1936 with the apocryphal signature of Togliatti and all the main Communist leaders.
 In later years, Togliatti described the manifesto as "a coglioneria".